Murtrag/MultiSSH/readme.md

    - Copy the repository to `/home/$USER/MultiSSH`.
    - Create a symlink for the `multiSSH.sh` script in `/usr/local/bin/`, allowing you to use the command `multissh` from anywhere.
    - Add execution permissions to the `multiSSH.sh` script.
+   - Create a temporary file at /tmp/multissh/current_resource.tmp to store currently active resources.

 **Distro packages:** Coming soon.